 Around 1934, Juries were asked to submit three titles to the Pulitzer Advisory Board, with one preference jointly selected as the award winner.
 At that time, Juries were generally composed of academics with at least a certain degree of professional interest in fiction, but the jurors were rarely experts in contemporary literary fiction.
 From 1917 to 1974, only 5 of the 155 jurors who served over that time had any experience as a professional novelist.

 Today, the Pulitzer Prize is the culmination of a year-long process beginning early in the year with the appointment of 102 distinguished judges who serve on 20 separate Juries, such as the Novel Jury (changed to the “Fiction Jury” in 1947).
 In our day, the three person Fiction Jury changes each year to offer a fresh perspective (and deliberations are kept strictly secret), but generally the Fiction Jury consists of an academic, a fiction writer, and a critic.
-They each wade through boxes full of Pulitzer submissions (anyone and everyone can submit a novel for consideration as long as they pay a $50 fee).
+They each wade through boxes full of Pulitzer submissions (anyone and everyone can submit a novel for consideration as long as they pay the $50 fee).
 Each juror on the Fiction Jury is then asked to make three nominations from many novel submissions.
 These three recommendations are individually ranked by each of the Jurors and the process for selection involves a submission of three “finalists” by the three person fiction Jury to the Pulitzer Advisory Board, whose eighteen members are largely “journalists and academics.”
 The award is overseen by Columbia University, as per Mr. Josef Pulitzer’s initial bequest.